eHealthAfrica/tanzania-hti/StreamConsumer/README.md

 }
 ```

-You can reuse the same defaut restcall and just change the transition as below.
+You can reuse the same default restcall and just change the transition as below.

 #### lookup patient contact via patient_id